 (b) another next of kin of the same or a higher order of the classes in paragraph (a) or (b) of the definition of “senior available next of kin” in section 3 has an objection to the post-mortem examination of the body of the deceased person.

-(3) Where a deceased person, during his lifetime, expressed the wish for, or consented to, a post-mortem examination of his body and the wish had not been withdrawn or the consent revoked, a post-mortem examination of the body of the deceased person in accordance with the wish or consent is, by force of this subsection, authorized.
+(3) Where a deceased person, during his lifetime, expressed the wish for, or consented to, a post-mortem examination of his body and the wish had not been withdrawn or the consent revoked, a post-mortem examination of the body of the deceased person in accordance with the wish or consent is, by force of this subsection, authorised.

 [Section 26 amended by No. 25 of 1997 s.
 8.]